elixir-europe-training/ELIXIR-TrP-Bioschemas/docs/chapters/chapter_01.md

 [add-bioschemas file='docs/training-material.yaml']

 What are the main component we need to make this basic example work?
 We need at least one HTML page for the course (overview) which we call index.html, another HTML page tutorial01.html which contains the training material, a rendering mechanism to serve the HTML pages as web site and ideally a sitemap.xml document to allow easy integration into TeSS.
-We have prepared a github repo with these three files index.html, tutorial01.html and sitemap.xml.
-The rendering mechanism will be provided by github itself and will be explained later.
+We have prepared a GitHub repo with these three files index.html, tutorial01.html and sitemap.xml.
+The rendering mechanism will be provided by GitHub itself and will be explained later.

 ## Bioschemas profiles for training resources